OpenMW/openmw/docs/source/openmw-cs/tour.rst

 In this first chapter we will create a mod that adds a new ring with a simple enchantment to the game.
 The ring will give its wearer a permanent Night Vision effect while being worn.
-You do not need prior Morrowind modding experience, but you should be familiar with the game itself.
+You do not need previous Morrowind modding experience, but you should be familiar with the game itself.
 There will be no scripting necessary, we chan achieve everything using just what the base game offers out of the box.
 Before continuing make sure that OpenMW is properly